ContextKeeper/ContextKeeper.VisualStudio/README.md

 "*Losing this functionality interrupts my workflow beyond imagination.
 The  opened documents represent a "bookmark" for me and I'm barely able to  pick up work again without them.*

 *Every time this happens (...)
 I am willing to put hours into finding a  solution, because the thought of losing my opened document state once  more after a work session is terrifying.
-But this time around (...)  nothing of the usual remedies helps (...)* ***This has added another 20 Minutes and counting to my two hours put into solving this\*****.**"
+But this time around (...)  nothing of the usual remedies helps (...)* **This has added another 20 Minutes and counting to my two hours put into solving this**."

 With ContextKeeper you could **safely store and switch between different programming contexts in seconds 🔥**